Dummy Hoy

-William Ellsworth "Dummy" Hoy (May 23, 1862 – December 15, 1961) was an American professional baseball center fielder in Major League Baseball (MLB) who played for several teams from 1888 to 1902, most notably the Cincinnati Reds and two Washington, D.C. franchises.
+William Ellsworth "Dummy" Hoy (May 23, 1862 – December 15, 1961) was an American professional baseball center fielder who played, predominantly in the major leagues, for several teams from 1886 to 1903, most notably the Cincinnati Reds and two Washington, D.C. franchises.

-Hoy is the most accomplished deaf player in MLB history, and is credited by some sources with causing the establishment of signals for safe and out calls.
-He held the MLB record for games in center field (1,726) from 1889 to 1902, set records for career putouts (3,958) and total chances (4,625) as an outfielder, and retired among the leaders in outfield games (2nd; 1,795), assists (7th; 273), and double plays (3rd; 72).
+Hoy is the most accomplished deaf player in major league history, and is credited by some sources with causing the establishment of signals for safe and out calls.
+He held the major league record for games in center field (1,726) from 1889 to 1902, set records for career putouts (3,958) and total chances (4,625) as an outfielder, and retired among the leaders in outfield games (2nd; 1,795), assists (7th; 273), and double plays (3rd; 72).

 He was an excellent baserunner, scoring over 100 runs nine times, and often finishing among the top base stealers.
-He is one of only 29 players to have played in four different Major Leagues.
-His 1,006 career walks put him second in MLB history behind Billy Hamilton when he retired.
+He is one of only 29 baseball players to have played in four different major leagues.
+His 1,006 career walks put him second in major league history (behind Billy Hamilton) when he retired.
 He ended his career ranking eighth in career games played (1,796).

 Career

 Born in the small town of Houcktown, Ohio, Hoy became deaf after meningitis at age three.
-He graduated from the Ohio State School for the Deaf in Columbus as class valedictorian.
-He opened a shoe repair store in his hometown and played baseball on weekends, earning a professional contract in with an Oshkosh, Wisconsin, team which was managed by Frank Selee in 1887.
-In 1888, with the Washington Nationals of the National League, Hoy became the third deaf player in the major leagues, after pitcher Ed Dundon and pitcher Tom Lynch.
-In his rookie year he led the league in stolen bases (although the statistic was defined differently prior to 1898), and also finished second with 69 walks while batting .274.
+He graduated from the Ohio Institution for the Deaf in Columbus as class valedictorian.
+He opened a shoe repair store in his hometown and played baseball on weekends, earning a professional contract in 1886 with an Oshkosh, Wisconsin, team which was managed by Frank Selee in 1887.
+In 1888, with the Washington Nationals of the National League, Hoy became the third deaf player in the major leagues, after pitcher Ed Dundon (also from Ohio) and pitcher Tom Lynch.
+In his rookie year, he led the league in stolen bases (although the statistic was defined differently prior to 1898), and also finished second with 69 walks while batting .274.
 At 5'4" and batting left-handed, he was able to gain numerous walks with a small strike zone, leading the league twice and compiling a .386 career on-base percentage.

 Hoy's speed was a great advantage in the outfield, and he was able to play shallow as a result.
-On June 19, 1889, he set an MLB record (which has since been tied twice) by throwing out three runners at home plate in one game, with catcher Connie Mack recording the outs.
+On June 19, 1889, he set a major league record (which has since been tied twice) by throwing out three runners at home plate in one game, with catcher Connie Mack recording the outs.
 In 1890, he and Mack joined the Buffalo Bisons of the Players' League.
-In Hoy returned to the AA with the St. Louis Browns under player-manager Charles Comiskey for the league's final season, leading the league with 119 walks and scoring a career-high 136 runs, second in the league.
-He returned to Washington for two years with the Washington Senators of the National League.
-He was traded to the Reds in December 1893, where he was reunited with Comiskey.
+In 1891, Hoy returned to the AA with the St. Louis Browns under player-manager Charles Comiskey for the league's final season, leading the league with 119 walks and scoring a career-high 136 runs (second in the league).
+He returned to Washington, D.C. for two years with the Senators of the National League.
+He was traded to the Cincinnati Reds in December 1893, where he reunited with Comiskey.